Submissions

 Major Mistakes in Published Work

 If any mistake or error is noticed by the authors after submission, it is mandatory to inform the focal person of this journal “Al-Wifaq” immediately. that necessary correction in the article may be made well in time and in case of major mistake, the article may be withdrawn.
-The author is also bound to withdraw or make necessary corrections well in time as directed by the editor or publisher and also provide the evidence confirming the accuracy of the original research wherever required.
+The author is also bound to withdraw or make necessary corrections well in time as directed by the editor or publisher and also provide evidence confirming the accuracy of the original research wherever required.

 Authors of the Work